Homer Simpson is smarter than you.

-A young man, we will call him John, has been working for a commercial power plant and is a veteran of the U.S. Navy’s Nuclear Power Program, one of the three top jobs in the military that require the most brain power.
-John has just failed his second exam in a row.
-He’s been asked to meet the plant manager at the power plant’s public education center, which is outside the security area.
-There, the contents of his locker are waiting for him and he’s informed that he will no longer be working at the power plant.
+A young man—we’ll call him John—has been working at a commercial power plant and is a veteran of the U.S. Navy’s Nuclear Power Program, one of the three top jobs in the military that require the most brain power.
+John has just failed his second exam in a row, and he’s been asked to meet the plant manager at the site’s public education center, which is outside the security area.
+There, the contents of his locker are waiting for him and he’s been informed that he’ll no longer be working at the power plant.

-From “The Simpsons” we learned that Homer applied to work at Springfield Nuclear Power Plant right out of high school.
-Homer is frequently seen operating the dials and knobs in the control room, a task only people with a Nuclear Regulatory Commission (NRC) Reactor Operator License can perform.
+From “The Simpsons,” we learned that Homer applied to work at the Springfield Nuclear Power Plant right out of high school.
+Homer is frequently seen operating the dials and knobs in the control room, a task only people with a Nuclear Regulatory Commission (NRC) reactor operator license can perform.

-That means that Homer went through a 40-month non-licensed training program.
-After that, he went through the most academically rigorous education program on the planet for 18 months.
-A licensed senior reactor operator I know that was a Naval Academy graduate said it was the hardest thing he had done in his life.
+That means that Homer went through a 40-month non-licensed training program, and then, the most academically rigorous education program on the planet for 18 months.
+A licensed senior reactor operator I know, who is a Naval Academy graduate, said it was the hardest thing he had done in his life.
 There are exams after exams after exams.
-First on engineering fundamentals followed by nuclear systems, and culminating in an exam approved by the NRC with simulator sessions to match the training.
+First, on engineering fundamentals, followed by nuclear systems, and culminating in an exam approved by the NRC with simulator sessions to match the training.

 After earning his license, he still has training sessions several times a year.
 His license is on the line during each session.
-If he fails too many evaluated simulator sessions or written exams, they will take his license from him along with the extra benefits he gets.
-With this level of training and experience comes a lot of pay.
+If he fails too many evaluated simulator sessions or written exams, they will take his license, along with the extra benefits he gets.
+This level of training and experience comes with a lot of pay.

 Based on public union contracts for power plant workers, Homer’s hourly wage as a control room operator is about $46.50 an hour.
-But since he has a Reactor Operator’s License, he earns an additional $8 an hour on top of that plus a $9,000 annual bonus.
-With overtime and paid holidays, Homer Simpson makes at least $160,000 a year and it’s possible for him to make $200,000 a year.
+But since he has a reactor operator’s license, he earns an additional $8 an hour, plus a $9,000 annual bonus.
+With overtime and paid holidays, he makes at least $160,000 a year and it’s possible for him to make $200,000 a year.